ahackit/work-on-the-LATTS/2.CurrentStack/AWS/readme.md

   - Prepare for security events
 - Identity & Access
   - Who is allowed to do what?
 When?
-  - Are you apply least privelege
+  - Are you applying least privelege
   - Deny root access
   - Reguarly reviewing access
 - Detective Controlls